-- SHSU Academic Policy Manual -- Students - O Procedures in Cases of Academic Dishonesty #810213 - O Disabled Student Policy #811006 - O Student Absences on Religious Holy Days #861001 - O Academic Grievance Procedures for Students # 900823 - SHSU Academic Policy Manual Curriculum and Instruction - O Use of Telephones and Text Messagers in Academic Classrooms and Facilities #100728 - Visitors in the classroom Only registered students may attend class.
+SHSU Academic Policy Manual-Students

+- o Procedures in Cases of Academic Dishonesty #810213 - o Students with Disabilities #811006 - o Student Absences on Religious Holy Days #861001 - o Academic Grievance Procedures for Students #900823

+SHSU Academic Policy Manual-Curriculum and Instruction

+- Use of Telephones and Text Messagers in Academic Classrooms and Facilities #100728 - Technology during instruction: INSTRUCTOR'S POLICY ON TECHNOLOGY USE DURING INSTRUCTION - Technology during exams: INSTRUCTOR'S POLICY ON TECHNOLOGY USE DURING EXAMS - Technology in emergencies: INSTRUCTOR'S POLICY ON TECHNOLOGY USE IN EMERGENCIES

+Visitors in the Classroom- Only registered students may attend class.
 Exceptions can be made on a case-by-case basis by the professor.
 In all cases, visitors must not present a disruption to the class by their attendance.
-No visitors are allowed at the field experience location.